 Where to build

 login.mahuika.nesi.org.nz.
-Please be aware, that these login nodes are limited and shared resources.
-Please limit the amount of processes on these nodes (avoid
+Please be aware that these login nodes are limited and shared resources.
+Please limit the amount of processes on these nodes.
+For example, use

-make -j 5).
-Build processes requiring many CPU cores or long run times should be requested through a batch job submitted to Slurm, where you can also ask for a larger amount of compute resources to build your code.
+make -j.
+If you require many CPU cores or long run times for your build process, please request these resources through a batch job submitted to Slurm, where you can also ask for a larger amount of compute resources to build your code.

 Compilers and Toolchains

-Compilers of three different vendors are provided on Mahuika: Cray, GNU and Intel.
+Compilers produced by three different vendors are provided on Mahuika: Cray, GNU and Intel.

 The GNU and Intel compilers can be accessed by loading one of the toolchains:

 module load gimkl/2017a- the default toolchain, providing GNU compilers (version 5.4.0), Intel MPI and Intel MKL